pablohashescobar/dune/README.md

 ## Dune

-Small clone of codespaces and replit using Firecracker MicroVM.
+Minimal clone of code sandbox using Firecracker MicroVM.